 When the Brain Tumour Screams

 There are times, when viewed in the rear view mirror, when those moments of temporary crisis are upon us, when thought strings are tangled, when events spiral, when all we want is some small semblance of control.
 We plead to our innermost, when the insuperable scenario feels as though someone is sliding down Niagara Falls in the barrel of our skull, that we plead for a lifeline be thrown to us so that we can regain some sort of equilibrium.

 I don’t want to put a dampener on your week, I hope it’s been a good one but this was mine.
 It got ugly, decidedly so and as usual, the one closest to me bore the brunt of it.
 I had spent a considerable part of this particular day, when my chickens came home to roost, on the phone, having conversations that, whilst not taxing, were, I was later to discover, with some effect, draining me of energy and perhaps more importantly, perspective.

 I had shouted down the phone to an old friend “you’re not listening to me”.
 In thirty years of friendship, I had never uttered these words to him.
-He is one of the best friends a man could have and yet here I was, contradicting those years of friendship by yelling at him to just listen, over a subject completely anodyne in nature.
+He is one of the best friends a man could have and yet here I was, contradicting those years of friendship by yelling at him to just listen, over an utterly anodyne subject.
 I had manoeuvred myself into such a state that I was oblivious, not to reason or logic, but to acceptance, understanding, wisdom and insight.
 In simple terms, I was blind to my own flawed humanity and in that moment, devoid of compassion.

 I then railed at my wife, I tried to make her understand when she already well and truly knew that I was at the tail end of a meltdown.
 It’s happened before but not this ferociously, when my own inner frustrations reach a crescendo, where reason is jettisoned for justification and where frustration masquerading as thinly veiled anger seeps out of every flank and gland and turns me into a decidedly uncomfortable person to be around.